 How Long Does the ZBA Process Take?

 The entire process, from making an application to receiving a decision, usually takes two to three months.
-Hearing dates are usually a month after applying, due to notification rules.
+Hearing dates are at least thee (3) weeks after applying, due to notification rules.
 After a hearing is held and the record is closed, the ZBA has 45 calendar days to make a decision.